 Preparing a support cylinder for the wreath:

 - Cut narrow (approximately 1/2 the size of your poop bag rolls) strips of cardboard.
 Attach them securely to your ring support with tape to form a support cylinder.
-An alternative frame, such as a small segment of pipe or similar can be substituted for the cardboard and ring support, if you prefer.
+An alternative cylindrical frame, such as a small cross-cut piece of pipe, can be substituted for the cardboard and ring support, if you prefer.
+This cylinder stabilises and sets the size for your wreath, so choose your materials with care.

 - Wrap the support cylinder with ribbon.
-As you will be able to the front edge in the finished wreath, I recommend using a complimentary shade of green.
+As you will be able to see the front edge in the finished wreath, I recommend using a complimentary shade of green.
+That will help it disappear into the poop bags in the finished wreath.
+Poop bags are the star here.
+Haha!

 Creating the inner ring of dog poop bags: